jinming99/REST/readme.md

-# REST: Reliable estimation and stopping time algorithm
+# REST: Reliable estimation of stopping time algorithm

 Experiment can be expensive.
 That’s why we need to determine the duration of the experiment ahead of time.
 This is MATLAB implementation of the reliable estimation and stopping time (REST) algorithm.
 Given the precision and confidence requirements, it produces a statistically guaranteed stopping time, so it is easier to manage resources and project budget.